 Tank sharing SPACE on the big island of hawaii

-Coming in late-2019, the Octopus Research & Observation Center - Kona (OCTOROCK) will provide a unique space where scientists, students, photographers, and film-makers can have access to observing O. cyanea, or the Hawaiian Day Octopus.
+The Octopus Research & Observation Center - Kona (OCTOROCK) provides a unique space where scientists, students, and educational film-makers can have access to observing O. cyanea, or the Hawaiian Day Octopus.
 Generally, documentation and observation of octopuses in the wild are severely limited by ocean conditions, prohibitive expenses, and the poor likelihood of actually finding these camouflaging animals when needed.
 In addition, octopuses are extraordinarily sensitive animals, which reduces the chances of observing truly natural behavior in many lab settings.

-At OCTOROCK, invited students, researchers, and photographers will have an opportunity to observe the octopuses in enhanced, benthic, open-air, sunlit tank conditions that resemble their natural environment as much as possible.
-Using the species' native ocean water in a flow-through system, OCTOROCK intends to create a bridge between artificial environments and naturalistic observation in which our knowledge of these incredible animals can be enhanced and reach broader audiences.
+At OCTOROCK, invited students, researchers, and film-makers will have an opportunity to observe the octopuses in enhanced, benthic, open-air, sunlit tank conditions that resemble their natural environment as much as possible.
+Using the species' native ocean water in a flow-through system, OCTOROCK creates a bridge between naturalistic observation and indoor artificial closed-system environments.
+Our mission is to foster education, support interdisciplinary collaboration, and increase awareness of these incredible animals in broader audiences.